 - Heritage Square—Flagstaff’s

-historic town square holds events like movies in the square, art fairs,
+historic town square holds events like Movies on the Square, art fairs,